Track3D

 Conclusion

-Rework is not only a construction issue.
-It is a problem of the whole system.
-And takes time, trust, and momentum as well.
+Rework is not only a construction issue; it is a problem of the whole system that takes time, trust, and momentum.

 Are you ready to take it further?
 Check out how progress monitoring helps in early detection of issues, rework reduction, and maintaining schedules.